michaeleisel/zld/README.md

 # zld
 ## A faster version of Apple's linker

+#### NOTE: consider using lld instead of zld.
+It is a generally faster, more reproducible linker, and has a few notable fixes over zld.
+More info [here](https://lld.llvm.org/MachO/index.html).

 ### Introduction

 For large projects, the linking phase ([explanation](https://stackoverflow.com/questions/6264249/how-does-the-compilation-linking-process-work)) can significantly increase incremental build times.
 This project is a fork of the Apple linker, `ld`.
 It is a drop-in replacement that can substantially speed things up.